-Michelle had started a Voice of the Customer programme assessing fan heaters as a Teaching Company Associate and her industrial mentor asked her to move over to kettles.
+Michelle had started a Voice of the Customer programme assessing fan heaters as a Teaching Company Associate.
+But it was the summer and she suggested kettles as a better subject.

 - – Worked with national and local returns centres to improve data collection